guiirios/little_calculator/README.md

-##🧮 My Calculator
+🧮 My Calculator

+A simple yet powerful calculator built in Python — made to learn, explore, and have fun with clean and dynamic code.

+🌟 Overview

-A simple Python calculator that performs basic arithmetic operations — addition, subtraction, multiplication, and division — using flexible argument handling with *args.
+My Calculator is a minimalist Python project that performs essential math operations: addition, subtraction, multiplication, and division — all wrapped inside a single, elegant class.

+It’s designed to be:
+🧩 educational, ✨ clean, and 💡 expandable.

-🚀 Features
+⚙️ Features

-➕ Addition — Adds multiple numbers.

-➖ Subtraction — Subtracts multiple numbers in sequence.

-✖️ Multiplication — Multiplies any number of inputs.

-➗ Division — Divides numbers sequentially.

-💻 How It Works

-This project defines a Calculator class with methods to handle mathematical operations.
-It uses *args to accept any number of arguments.
+➕ Addition: Sum any number of values

+➖ Subtraction: Subtract in sequence

+✖️ Multiplication: Multiply multiple numbers

+➗ Division: Divide progressively

+🧠 Supports unlimited arguments using *args

+📘 Demonstrates Object-Oriented Programming (OOP)

-Example
+💡 Code Example
-# Import or paste the class into your project

 class Calculator:
     def add(self, *args):
         result = args[0]